-The significant new tax regime announced by Rachel Reeves in her Autumn Budget could make the UK an attractive destination for wealthy expats and American citizens seeking a temporary haven after a US presidential election that put Donald Trump in the White House.
+The significant new tax regime announced by Rachel Reeves in her Autumn Budget could make the UK an attractive destination for wealthy expats, including American citizens seeking a temporary haven after a US presidential election that put Donald Trump in the White House.

 The UK government introduced tough non-dom rules, but the change did offer an olive branch to the international community with a four-year exemption from taxes on foreign income and gains.